 What do I get when I purchase an individual course or bundle?

 Upon purchasing a non-subscription course or bundle, you get 24/7 access to the course(s) and its contents through our platform.
-You'll be able to view the course material and learn at your own pace through both the Zenva Academy website and through ...
+You'll be able to view the course material and learn at your own pace through both the Zenva Academy website.
+You also ...

 Do courses have a time limit?